Freshwater-class ferry: Proposed Retirement 2021–2023

-There are plans to replace the Freshwater-class ferries with three new Emerald-class catamaran ferries in 2021.
-No decision has been made as yet on the future of the Freshwater-class ferries.

-In November 2020, the Minister for Transport announced that when the new ferries are put into operation, Collaroy would be retained in service until at least 2023 for weekend operation.
-On 14 January 2021 it was announced that the Freshwater will also be retained for future services.
-The Queenscliff was retired on 13 October 2021, not long after the new Emerald-class vessels began operating.
-On the 13th of June 2022 it was announced that Collaroy would be retired and replaced with Queenscliff instead.
-Along with this it was also announced that Narrabeen's engine rebuild has been cancelled.
-In August 2022, word spread about one ferry running a weekday service.
-This was confirmed with a new timetable coming into place on September 5, running one ferry every two hours.
+There were plans to replace the Freshwater-class ferries with three new Emerald-class catamaran ferries in 2021.
+In November 2020, the then-Minister for Transport Andrew Constance announced that when the new ferries are put into operation, Collaroy would be retained in service until at least 2023 for weekend operation.
+On 14 January 2021 it was announced that Freshwater will also be retained for future services.
+Queenscliff was retired on 13 October 2021, not long after the new Emerald-class vessels began operating.
+Queenscliff had been in service for 38 years, just over half the time that the previous Binngarra-class vessels had operated (63 years).
+On 10 December 2021, it was announced that Narrabeen would get an engine rebuild.
+She had been in storage since June of that year as her engine hours had expired and the engines needed a major overhaul.
+As of January 2022, the old engines had been dismantled as part of commencing work on the overhaul.
+On 13 June 2022 it was announced that Collaroy would be retired and replaced with Queenscliff instead.
+Along with this it was also announced that Narrabeens engine rebuild had been cancelled.